refresh-bio/SPLASH/README.md

 - `bowtie2_reference` &mdash; path to bowtie2 index for the reference genome
 - `paralogs_file` &mdash; path to file containing list of paralogous genes from reference genome

-The script will generate a file `classified_anchors.tsv` in the same directory used for NOMAD run, containing significant anchors along with their biological classification and alignment information.
+The script will generate a file `classified_anchors.tsv` in the same directory used for SPLASH run, containing significant anchors along with their biological classification and alignment information.

 ## Annotation files for human genome (based on T2T):
 The following three files are needed by the classification script for annotation anchors from human datasets and can be downloaded from the following links: